 To fight inflammation and pain caused by endometriosis, it’s best to consume a nutrient-dense, well-balanced diet that’s primarily plant-based and full of vitamins and minerals.
 Add these to your diet:

 - fibrous foods, such as fruits, vegetables, legumes, and whole grains

-- iron-rich foods, such as dark leafy greens, broccoli, beans, fortified grains, and nuts/seeds
+- iron-rich foods, such as dark leafy greens, broccoli, beans, fortified grains, nuts, and seeds

 - antioxidant-rich foods found in colorful fruits and vegetables, such as oranges, berries, dark chocolate, spinach, and beets

 Make sure you pay attention to how your body acts when you eat certain foods.
 Keeping a journal of the foods you eat and any symptoms or triggers you have may be helpful.
-Meet with a registered dietitian to help you plan meals that work best with you and endometriosis, as there is not a one-size-fits-all approach.